qatlang/qat/README.md

 </center></div>

 This project is published under a **Shared Source** [license](https://github.com/qatlang/qat/blob/main/LICENSE) and is solely maintained by <a href="https://github.com/AldrinMathew" target="_blank" rel="noopener noreferrer">Aldrin Mathew</a>.
 The project is not open to public contributions when it comes to development.
 But if you are facing issues with the language, you are always welcome to [open an issue](https://github.com/qatlang/qat/issues/new/choose).

-## Warning!!
-The project is under heavy development and is not suitable for production use (that is if you can even compile the whole language).
-Updates will be provided appropriately via the social channels and via Github.